Alexpert/Chroma/documents/code-generation.md

   as the record of what was decided and why it was right then.
 - [performance.md](performance.md) — the measurements quoted above, and the before/after
   tables this iteration adds.
+- [gpu-backends.md](gpu-backends.md) — the limit this work introduced: how large a scene the driver will compile, everything tried against it, and how the fragment and compute paths are built from one shader body.